Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 The blood electrolytes, urine pH and urinary output should be monitored.
 If there is no record of recent voiding, catheterization should be done.

-The dosage of Amantadine Hydrochloride Capsules may need to be reduced in patients with congestive heart failure, peripheral edema, orthostatic hypotension, or impaired renal function (see Dosage for Impaired Renal Function).
+The dose of Amantadine hydrochloride capsules may need reduction in patients with congestive heart failure, peripheral edema, orthostatic hypotension, or impaired renal function (see Dosage for Impaired Renal Function).

 Dosage for Prophylaxis and Treatment of Uncomplicated Influenza A Virus Illness

-Adult: The adult daily dosage of Amantadine Hydrochloride Capsules is 200 mg; two 100 mg capsules as a single daily dose.
+The adult daily dosage of Amantadine hydrochloride caspules is 200 mg; two 100 mg capsules as a single daily dose.
 The daily dosage may be split into one capsule of 100 mg twice a day.
 If central nervous system effects develop in once-a-day dosage, a split dosage schedule may reduce such complaints.
-In persons 65 years of age or older, the daily dosage of Amantadine Hydrochloride Capsules is 100 mg.
+In persons 65 years of age or older, the daily dosage of Amantadine hydrochloride capsules is 100 mg.

 Prophylactic dosing should be started in anticipation of an influenza A outbreak and before or after contact with individuals with influenza A virus respiratory tract illness.

-Amantadine Hydrochloride Capsules should be continued daily for at least 10 days following a known exposure.
-If Amantadine Hydrochloride Capsules are used chemoprophylactically in conjunction with inactivated influenza A virus vaccine until protective antibody responses develop, then it should be administered for 2 to 4 weeks after the vaccine has been given.
-When inactivated influenza A virus vaccine is unavailable or contraindicated, Amantadine Hydrochloride Capsules should be administered for the duration of known influenza A in the community because of repeated and unknown exposure.
+Amantadine hydrochloride capsules should be continued daily for at least 10 days following a known exposure.
+If Amantadine is used chemoprophylactically in conjunction with inactivated influenza A virus vaccine until protective antibody responses develop, then it should be administered for 2 to 4 weeks after the vaccine has been given.
+When inactivated influenza A virus vaccine is unavailable or contraindicated, Amantadine hydrochloride capsules should be administered for the duration of known influenza A in the community because of repeated and unknown exposure.